intarchboard/program-rfced-future/draft-iab-rfcefdp-rfced-model.md

 RSWG should also send notices to other communities that may be interested in or impacted by a proposal as they see fit, following policies for those communities as appropriate.
-Notices are also to be made available and archived on the rfc-editor.org website.
+Notices are also to be made available and archived on the RFC Editor website.
 In addition, other communication channels can be established for notices (e.g., using an RSS feed or social media).

 A comment period will not last less than two weeks.
-Comments will be publicly archived on the rfc-editor.org website.
+Comments will be publicly archived on the RFC Editor website.

 ### Appeals